anki-geo/ultimate-geography/CONTRIBUTING.md

 1. Update the version number in the title and, if needed, update the description with the content of `desc.html`.
 1. Tick the _Copyright_ box and click _Share_.
 1. Announce the release [on Reddit](https://www.reddit.com/r/Anki/search?q=ultimate%20geography&restrict_sr=1), with links to the release notes, to the upgrade instructions, and to the _Discussions_ and _Issues_ pages.

+### Release notes

+The purpose of release notes is to give existing users:

+- an overview of what's changed in the deck from one version to the next;
+- specific instructions on how to upgrade, if any;
+- news on the project, future developments, etc.

+The goal is to avoid users: feeling confused when discovering content changes as they review; missing some subtle changes (e.g. spelling, new supplementary information, etc.); or not finding out about changes for a long time because they happened in cards that they won't see again for a while.

+We also don't want users who are interested in staying up to date with changes to have to subscribe to PRs or hunt for changes in git diffs.

+With these goals in mind, it's important to write release notes that are **concise** yet **precise**, **well structured**, and **easy to read**.
+Keeping the structure, wording, emojis, etc. **consistent** across releases is also important and can be achieved by looking at and getting inspiration from past release notes.

+The recommended structure, which can of course be tweaked and expanded as needed, is as follows:

+1. Short introduction to summarise the most significant changes and/or give updates on the projet _(optional)_.
+2. Concise upgrade instructions, typically pointing to detailled procedures in the README and wiki.
+3. New translations, if any (including language code).
+4. New notes, if any, with links to Wikipedia and optionally justification on why those notes were added (e.g. new/changed inclusion criteria)
+5. Changes to country names, capitals and supplementary info.
+6. Changes to maps and flags.
+7. Other changes, for instance to the structure of the deck (tags, description, etc.), the documentation (when significant), or the BrainBrew recipes and development tool chain (if relevant to power users).
+8. Contributors (at least new contributors) _(optional)_

+Here are som additional guidelines:

+- If the upgrade is non-trivial, make sure to grab users' attention with bold text, emojis, etc. at the top of the release notes.
+- Don't write release notes from a contributor's point of view (i.e. one bullet point per pull request/commit/issue), but from a user's point of view (i.e. one bullet point per meaningful change).
+Indeed, it's common for one change to span multiple pull requests (e.g. new translation followed by various corrections), and it sometimes happens that multiple changes are done with a single pull request.
+- Be as specific as possible, for instance by mentioning the country name of the affected note, except when a lot of notes are affected by similar minor changes (like when a lot of typos/mistranslations are fixed in a specific language).
+- Always link to relevant issues and pull requests with the `#` syntax.
+- Mention contributors for new translations and other major changes.
+- Specify language code(s) for changes that concern only few translations of the deck — e.g. [EN]; [DE, ES, FR]
+- Add emojis but only for _notable_ changes, typically:
+  - 🎉 for new translations,
+  - 🗑️ for content removals
+  - 👉 for factual changes (e.g. official change of flag, new alternative name, more detailed supplementary info, etc.)
+  - ⛑️ for significant corrections (typos, unclear wording, mistranslations, wrong supplementary info, etc.)
+  - ✨, 🌟, or any other emoji as needed.
+- Within each section, respect the following order:
+  1. Notable changes first (i.e. those with emojis)
+  2. Then by type, in this order: highlights 🎉, removals 🗑️, factual changes 👉, corrections ⛑️
+  3. Then by number of translations impacted (i.e. no language code first, then by decreasing number of language codes)
+  4. Then by significance.
+- Use bold, notably to emphasize country and capitals names.
+  - In the case of a correction or change of spelling, emphasize only the new name.
+  - When a change concerns a capital, emphasize only the capital name, not the country name.
+- When a country/capital name changes in a translated deck, specify the English name in parens.
+- Add links to documentation, Wikipedia, etc. where relevant.

 [ref129]: https://github.com/anki-geo/ultimate-geography/issues/129
 [ref137]: https://github.com/anki-geo/ultimate-geography/issues/137